biohackathon-japan/bh24-integrating-facial-analysis-into-pubcasefinder/paper/paper.md

 # Materials and Methods

 ## Data Source
 The [J-STAGE](https://www.jstage.jst.go.jp/) is a a public platform for scholarly publications in Japan.
 The site is developed and managed by the Japan Science and Technology Agency.
-Each clinical case report in J-STAGE is downloaded.
+Each PDF files of clinical case report in J-STAGE is downloaded.

-maintained by .
+## HPO term assignment

 # Results